Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     You can also store large amounts of data that you only need to access periodically.
 For instance, suppose that your business does a lot of production work, in any medium.
 You probably need a lot of space to store your finished projects after their useful life is complete.
 However, you probably also need access to the files in case you or a client needs them again in the future.

     ######  Cloud-native applications
+    Build fast, cost-effective cloud-native applications by using object storage to store development and production data.
+The microservices that make up cloud-native applications share this data.
+With object storage, you can upload any amount of data and access it anywhere to deploy applications faster and reach more users.